 This article describes the basic math to calculate roof materials.
-When you calculate a roof to figure out how much roofing material to order the.
 If you have ever asked yourself "how many squares is my roof?" this article will help you find the answer.
 This article teaches you the math formula to figure out how much roofing and underlayment you need to order.
-A little math is needed to calculate the area when it has a slope to it like most residential roofs do.

-Determine the squre footage of the house foot print by measuring the length and width of the house including the overhangs.
-For example, if you have a simple 30 foot by 40 foot home you add the overhangs to those dimensions.
-If the overhangs are 1'-6" then you have 3' extra each dimension.
-33' x 43' = 1419 sf. flat.
+Determine the squre footage of the shed foot print by measuring the length and width of the shed including the overhangs.
+For example, if you have a simple 12 foot by 16 foot shed you add the overhangs to those dimensions.
+If the overhangs are 1'-0" then you have 2' extra each dimension.
+14' x 18' = 252 sf. flat.

 The roof pitch is the amount of slope.
 The slope is described by stating the "rise" in inches (how far up it goes) over the "run" in inches (how far horizontal it goes).The pitch is the part of the calculating roof problem that makes it a little tricky but keep reading the answers are here.